22 Breathtaking Stock Market Statistics & Facts

 2. How Much Money is in the Stock Market

 Statista evaluated the value of the global equity trading last time for Q3/2021.
-The impressive statistic reveals that Q3/2021 was with over 41 trillion the all-time high quarter of the stock market volume.
-Q1, Q2 and Q3 2021 were exceptionally above the respective 2020 quarters.
+The impressive statistic reveals that Q4/2021 was with over 41 trillion was one of top three quarters of stock market volume of all-time.
+Q1, Q2, Q3 and Q4 2021 were exceptionally above the respective 2020 quarters.

 3. Market Seasonality

 The best performing months during the past 22 years within the S&P500 were the months of April, August and November, while January, June and September show the worst stock market seasonality performance.